sweetyamy/sweetyamy.github.io/README.md

     z-index: -1;<br><br>
    </i>
    <li>Blocks the size control when you use it on your phone -> change idea (2024-01-15)</li>
-   When a user watches this website on their phone, the design seems awkward if they reduce the size.
+   When users watch this website on their phone, the design seems awkward if they reduce the size.
    Therefore, I was not going to allow the user to scale this website using "user-scalable," but then the user can not zoom in on contents with their hands when they want/need.
    So it was not a good idea for accessibility.
-   I'm thinking about ways for the user to expand the browser, but not allow to reduce it.
+   I'm thinking about ways for the user to zoom in the browser but not allow the user to zoom out more than the original size.
   </ul>
   <h4>Needs to be updated</h3>
   <ul>